 - settlement document

-A minor could receive assets, such as cash or property, by being the beneficiary of a:
+A minor could receive assets, such as cash or property, from many different sources.
+Some examples are a:

 - life insurance policy

 - Victims of Crime compensation settlement

 - Worker's Compensation claim